 Appeals can be pursued in three ways:

 Each party then gets an opportunity to see and comment upon the cases put forward by the others.
 There is a site visit by the Inspector.
-The Planning Inspectorate aims to decide 50% of such appeals within 16 weeks.

 These are a structured discussion of the appeal proposals, led by the Inspector.
 The hearings are held in council offices, village halls or community centres close to the appeal site.

 Each party submits a written statement setting out their case at least three weeks before the hearing.
 There is the opportunity for each party to comment upon the written statement submitted by others.

 At the hearing, the Inspector will identify key points for discussion and allow each party a say on them.